filonik/gephi-plugins/modules/glTFImporter/README.md

 ## glTF Importer

 Allows importing graphs from the glTF format.
-This facilitates the exchange of large graphs in a compact and portable binary representation.
+This enables the exchange of large graphs in a compact and portable binary representation.

 ### Dependencies